Show / Hide Table of Contents

 FormAction

 A form action describes the behavior when the form is submitted.
-For example, an Apps Script can be invoked to handle the form.
+For example, you can invoke Apps Script to handle the form.

 GoogleAppsCardV1Action

 An action that describes the behavior when the form is submitted.
-For example, an Apps Script can be invoked to handle the form.
+For example, you can invoke an Apps Script script to handle the form.
+If the action is triggered, the form values are sent to the server.
+Google Workspace add-ons and Chat apps:

 GoogleAppsCardV1ActionParameter

 List of string parameters to supply when the action method is invoked.
-For example, consider three snooze buttons: snooze now, snooze 1 day, snooze next week.
+For example, consider three snooze buttons: snooze now, snooze one day, or snooze next week.
 You might use action method = snooze(), passing the snooze type and snooze time in the list of string parameters.
 To learn more, see CommonEventObject.
+Google Workspace add-ons and Chat apps:

 GoogleAppsCardV1BorderStyle